-Legionnaires disease develops between 2-19 days (usually 6-7 days) with flu-like symptoms such as a high temperature, fever, muscle pain, headache and coughing.
-Pontiac fever is the non-pneumonia version.
+Legionnaires' disease develops between 2-10 days (usually 6-7 days) with flu-like symptoms such as a high temperature, fever, muscle pain, headache and coughing.
+Pontiac fever and Lochgoilhead fever are the non-pneumonia versions.

 Who is at most risk?